Use Contrast

 The majority of Contrast users will likely be assigned an Editor role.
 (You can see what permission level you have under user settings.)

-With Editor permissions you can instrument an application and start viewing results in Contrast.
-You can also interact with the basic components of Contrast (all visible in the header of the web interface):
+With Editor permissions, you can instrument an application, start viewing results in Contrast, and interact with the basic components of Contrast (all visible in the header of the web interface):

 View a searchable list of an organization’s applications.
 License, merge, tag, archive and restore applications.